I Stopped Using Vaseline. Here’s What I Use Instead (and Why)

 Why Are These Oils a Problem for Your Health?

-There’s another piece I didn’t understand until much later.
+The more I used heavy occlusives, the more my skin felt like it needed them.
 This next part surprised me when I first learned it, because it isn’t part of how these ingredients are usually discussed.

-Mineral oil has been used in research as an immune adjuvant, meaning it can stimulate an immune response under certain conditions.
-That doesn’t mean everyone reacts, or that it’s automatically a problem.
-It does mean it’s not as biologically passive as most people assume when it’s used often and long term.
+Mineral oil has been used in research as an immune adjuvant.
+In lab settings, it’s literally used to trigger an immune response on purpose.
+It’s not as biologically passive as most people assume when it’s used often and long-term.

-There’s also evidence that when mineral oil is absorbed, the body can respond by forming granulomas, small pockets of inflammation that develop when a substance sticks around and the body doesn’t fully clear it.
+When mineral oil does get absorbed, the body can respond by walling it off into tiny pockets of inflammation called granulomas.
 Over time, that kind of low-grade inflammation helps explain why some people notice more reactivity or less calm overall with frequent heavy occlusive use.

 How Do These Products Affect Your Skin?